neo-project/neo-express/docs/quickstart.md

 }
 ```

-That's plenty of GAS to deploy and invoke our HelloWorld smart contract.
-However,
+Wait until there is over 1000 GAS in the unavailable bucket - that will be plenty
+to experiment with smart contract deployment and invocation.
+However, in order to
-in order to access the GAS, we need to execute another transfer, this time from
+access the GAS, we need to execute another transfer, this time from and to the
-and to the testWallet account.
+testWallet account.

 ``` shell
 $ neo-express transfer neo 100000000 testWallet testWallet